 Established in 2012, this program broadens and enriches the academic learning experience, creates an environment of excellence and excitement, and puts students on the path for success.
 Incoming freshman will be admitted to the program based on academic excellence in high school.

-Accelerated Path to Master's Degree (APDM) - Five-Year B.S./M.S.
+B.S. with Accelerated M.S.
+Option - Five-Year B.S./M.S.
 Combined Options

 NYIT offers five-year combined degree options leading to a Bachelor of Science and a Master of Science in the following areas: